It’s first thing Monday morning and your star stylist pops their head around your door.

 Your reception team is your front line when a stylist leaves.
 Make sure you brief them fully as soon as possible.

-When clients phone to re-book with “Jane” your receptionist needs to have a well-rehearsed response at their finger tips.
+When clients phone to re-book with Kate your receptionist needs to have a well-rehearsed response at their fingertips.
 Help your team by preparing a rough script – it will give them confidence when dealing with potentially grumpy clients who feel a little let down.

 5. Tempt salon clients to stay

-Accept that your clients are going to be bombarded with enticing discounts from the stylist’s new hair salon.
+I know it’s frustrating but your clients are going to be bombarded with enticing offers from the stylist’s new hair salon.

 Be persistent.
 What have you got to lose?
-If they don’t re-book after a phone call and letter then send another gentle reminder.
+If they don’t re-book after a phone call and email then send another gentle reminder.
+And another.

 6. Keep an eye on your salon social media

-Check your salon Facebook, Twitter and other social media accounts regularly for bitchy or derogatory posts from ex-employees.
+Check your salon social media accounts regularly for bitchy or derogatory posts from ex-employees.
 If any appear deal with them swiftly and offline.

 7. Talk more

 Increase the frequency of your communications with them.
-Use Facebook, a follow-up personal email, increase your e-marketing frequency or pop a card through the post.
+Use your salon social channels, a follow-up personal email, SMS, increase your e-marketing frequency or even pop a card through the post.

 Nurture them.
 Rebuild trust.
 Above all don’t give up on them.